koobedoc/watchio/docs/mkdocs/index.md

 can only use it on a system where `/proc` is mounted, and for processes you have tracing access to.

-An example use case is a microserver that displays static web pages created by a different program that takes a moderate amount of resources.
-A sensible implementation will be to update the static pages only when users are viewing the results.
+An example use case is a microserver displaying static web pages created by a separate program that takes a moderate amount of resources.
+A sensible implementation is to update the static pages only when users are viewing the results.
 The `watchio` module helps to watch for IO activities of the server.

 Install the package from `pypi.org` by
 ``` python